0xStarlight/0xStarlight.github.io/_posts/2022-04-19-Active-Directory-Forest-Trust-Abuse.md

 ## <span style="color:lightgreen">3. and 4.
 Client receives inter-realm TGT</span>

 1. The client receives the TGT, sends it back to the DC and requests a Ticket Granting Service(TGS) service of a **different forest**.
-2. Once the DC discovers the TGS is to access the services from a different external forest with a bi-directional trust, it resends an inter-realm TGT to the client.
+2. Once the DC discovers the work of TGS is to access the services from a different external forest with a bi-directional trust, it resends an inter-realm TGT to the client.

 ## <span style="color:lightgreen">5. and 6.
 Client receives TGS from external forest</span>